gavingu2255-ai/WLM-Paradox-Dimensional-Physics/README.md

 ---

-## Radiant Layer (D3–D27 & D27–D3)
+## Radiant Layer (D27 → D0)
 ### The Layers of Expression and Dissolution

-Cycle 1 also includes a Radiant counterpart to the Structural layer.
+The Radiant Layer is the phenomenological counterpart to the Structural Layer.
 Here, “Radiant” does not mean emotional or symbolic.
-It refers to the **phenomenological surface** through which structure becomes felt.
+It refers to the **experiential surface** through which structure becomes felt.

 **Radiant = Layer of Expression / Layer of Dissolution**

-### Emergent Radiant Path (D3 → D27)
-Describes how experience expands from:

-- **embodied presence**
-- toward
-- **pure zero‑radiance**
+Unlike the Structural Layer, the Radiant Layer is **unidirectional**:

-### Convergent Radiant Path (D27 → D3)
+### Radiant Convergence Path (D27 → D0)
-Describes how experience contracts from:

-- **pure zero‑radiance**
+Experience dissolves from:

+- **fully expressed radiance**
-- back to
+- back into
-- **embodied presence**
+- **zero‑radiance**

+This path traces how the felt world contracts, thins, and disappears as structure returns to origin.

+There is **no Radiant Emergence path (0→27)** because radiance is not a generative substrate.
+It is the **appearance** of structure, not its cause.

-These layers are not subjective moods or personal interpretations.
+Radiant layers are not subjective moods or personal interpretations.
 They are **experiential signatures** of the same structural layers described above.

-Human perception defaults to the Radiant expression of D3 for the same reason:
+Human perception defaults to the Radiant expression of D3 because the rendering engine (D12) stabilizes it as the primary experiential surface.

+---

+## Relationship to Cycle 2 (D28–D36)
+Cycle 1 describes **what structure is**.
+Cycle 2 describes **how structure operates on itself** once it becomes transparent.

+- **Cycle 1 = Structural Ontology (0–27)**
+- **Radiant Layer = Phenomenological Dissolution (27→0)**
+- **Cycle 2 = Meta‑Structural Operators (28–36)**

+Cycle 1 provides the generative substrate.
-the rendering engine (D12) stabilizes it as the primary experiential surface.
+The Radiant Layer provides the experiential surface.
+Cycle 2 provides the meta‑operations that allow structure to unify, elevate, recurse, generalize, and legislate itself.

+Together, they form the first two layers of the **cycle‑of‑cycles architecture**.

 ---